Justin-Bento/portfolio/_content/blog/css-battle.md

 High Score: 726.24 (121 chars)

-Thoughts: The Ups n Downs challenge taught me how to use the n-th child to select multiple divs.
-I used the nth-child(odd) for the right and left and did not do anything for the middle shape.
+This challenge taught me how to apply the nth-child selector.
+I applied the nth-child(odd) for the 1st and 3rd container and did not touch the middle shape.

 ### Battle 05: Acid Rain